Health, Safety and Campus Experience

 As long as the pandemic lasts, U-M will invest in the tools we need to keep the campus community safe while also providing a Michigan-quality education.

 A future fund will support the costs associated with extensive testing, contact tracing, and protective equipment to keep our academic facilities, residence halls, dining facilities and community spaces safe.
-It will also support the effort to develop and deploy innovative, high quality, hybrid-adaptive course content for thousands of U-M courses.
+It will also support the effort to develop and deploy innovative, high-quality, hybrid-adaptive course content for thousands of U-M courses.

 We are committed to keeping a U-M education accessible to all.

-About two-thirds of U-M undergraduates already receive financial aid, and the pandemic has exacerbated that need.
+About two-thirds of U-M first-year students already receive financial aid, and the pandemic has exacerbated that need.
 For example, Michigan unemployment rates have soared above 22 percent this spring, and we expect many of our new and returning students worldwide to have unanticipated needs that may threaten their ability to stay or come to U-M. We need more resources to help students succeed when their financial circumstances have taken a hit.

 Donor support will address urgent emergency needs and student financial aid for both undergraduate and graduate students.